Jaccodouma/GD-A3/README.md

 ## **Todos:**
 - Group markers
   - Allow custom names
+  - Don't allow names that are in use
   - Show team info when clicking marker
   - Update the color icons in ACE interact to actually match the colors.